kumarshankar/Simple-Sentiment-Analysis/README.md

 # Simple-Sentiment-Analysis
+This is a simple sentiment analyser using nltk packages

+# Overview
-Simple Sentiment Analysis using custom sentiment scores for words
+The analyser analyses sentiment of given input text using custom sentiment scores for words